 - Setup custom fields in Procore

 Note: The report also leverages custom fields named ‘Risk Impact’, ‘Risk Probability’, ‘Risk Status’ and ‘Risk Notes’.
 By configuring these custom fields, you will be able to track the status of a given risk, change the risk impact (severity), risk probability (likelihood the risk will occur) and log notes related to the risk.
-These custom fields will need to be set up at the company level and then applied to the following tools.
+These custom fields will need to be set up at the company level and then applied to specific tools.
 See Configure Custom Fields for the Procore Analytics Risk Report for instructions on how to configure new custom fields and fieldsets.

 - Configuration of the report template